Kalana304/M-Fold-Interpolator/README.md

 After the order of each filter 𝐻<sub>30</sub>(𝑧) and 𝐻<sub>60</sub>(𝑧) were obtained, the command <I>fir1()</I> of MATLAB was used to obtain the coefficients of the filter for the given specifications.

-Based on the polyphase decomposition the two filters 𝐻<sub>30</sub>(𝑧) and 𝐻<sub>60</sub>(𝑧) were implemented following Type-I design.
+Based on the polyphase decomposition the two filters 𝐻<sub>30</sub>(𝑧) and 𝐻<sub>60</sub>(𝑧) were implemented following a Type-I design which is shown below.

 <p align = "center">
   <img src = "Results/Polyphase.png"/>
 </p>

 Next, the M-fold interpolator was implemented in the efficient structure derived during the class such that the computation complexity is reduced when processing a sequence.
-This is shown in the belo figure.
+This is shown in the below figure.

 <p align = "center">
   <img src = "Results/Efficient Implementation.png"/>